Renault 4 Buyers Guide

 Interior

-There is not a lot of interior to go wrong in a Renault 4, but it's sensible to buy a car with a decent interior as new trim isn't available.
+There is not a lot of interior to go wrong in a Renault 4, but it's sensible to buy a car with a decent interior.

 Tartan seats